The case to stop VicForests logging critical habitat for our threatened possums

 Logging continues daily in Victoria at sites where Greater Gliders are recorded and in known Leadbeater’s Possum habitat.
 Many of those logging operations may also be unlawful under state law, even if they are exempt from federal law.

-Friends of Leadbeater’s Possum appeal to the High Court
+Friends of Leadbeater’s Possum appeals to the High Court

 Unfortunately our client’s application to take the possums case to the High Court was not granted.